AdiPadi2703/OCT-Segmentation-Using-Semi-Supervised-Learning/README.md

 ## Dataset

 The RETOUCH dataset was used, which is available <a href="https://www.kaggle.com/datasets/saivikassingamsetty/retouch">here</a>.
-The dataset contains OCT scans from three different vendors with four classes (including the background).
+The dataset contains Optical Coherence Tomography (OCT) scans from three different vendors with four classes (including the background).
 The classes are as follows:<br><br>
 Class 0: Background <br>
 Class 1: Intra-retinal Fluid<br>
 Class 2: Sub-retinal Fluid<br>